 Queen Anne’s Lace Legends and Lore

 How did Queen Anne’s Lace get its name?
 You probably guessed that it has to do with Queen Anne, but like most tales and legends surrounding flowers, there are many.

-One tale claims that the origin of the name “Queen Anne’s Lace” comes from the lace that was popular during the days of King James I and his wife, the first Queen Anne, who lived between 1574 and 1619.
+One tale claims that the origin of the name “Queen Anne’s lace” comes from the lace that was popular during the days of King James I and his wife, Queen Anne, who lived between 1574 and 1619.
 Another states that the name comes from her headdress, which was lacy enough that it resembled the tightly-knit showy white flowers.